Biggie-H/Big-H/about.md

-title: About Big H
+title: About BIG H
 body: |
-  Welcome to Big H's musical journey.
-Here you'll find music releases, updates, and more!
+  Big H is an artist sharing unreleased music, lyric videos and the journey.